Iowa’s Citizen Foster Care Review Boards (ICFCRB or FCRB) provide independent third-party citizen review of cases in the foster care system.

 Training

 All FCRB volunteers are provided with an initial 15-hour training, which includes information regarding applicable laws, organizational information, and observing a local review board in action.
 All new FCRB volunteers join a board of seasoned volunteers who provide guidance as the new volunteers learn the role of board member.
-In addition, a facilitator attends every child’s review to assist the FCRB and to write the report to the Court.
+In addition, a facilitator leads every child’s review to assist the FCRB and to write the report to the Court.

 Apply to Volunteer